tjh/tjh.github.io/_posts/2012-11-30-hide-your-gems.markdown

 As an example, I recently implemented the fantastic stats tracking tool [InstrumentalApp](http://instrumentalapp.com/).
 Instead of referencing their gem directly throughout my code, I wrapped it up, making a change to another stat tracking library easier down the road:

+{% highlight ruby %}
 module YourAppName
   module Metrics
     # All class methods
     class << self

       # Public: increment a counter with the given name
       def increment(key_name)
         I.increment(key_name)
       end

       # Public: Record a value at the current time for the given keyname
       def gauge(key_name, value)
         I.gauge(key_name, value)
       end

       # Public: Store the time it takes to complete the given block
       def time(key_name, &block)
         I.time(key_name) do
           yield
         end
       end

       # Public: Store the time in ms it takes to complete the given block
       def time_ms(key_name, &block)
         I.time_ms(key_name) do
           yield
         end
       end

       # Public: Change whether the stats are recorded in the background
       # without interrupting the request (and may be dropped if there are
       # connection issues) or if it will block the request.
       #
       # Don't turn on "synchronous" in production or you'll have a bad time.
       # It's really only for back-filling old data when we have all the
       # time in the world and don't want to lose any metric.
       def synchronous=(value)
         I.synchronous = value
       end
     end
   end
 end
+{% endhighlight %}

 While we could get cute with Ruby and do some #method\_missing and \*args, I think it's better to be explicit with our proxy class.
 List the exact methods you will support long-term (since you'll need to keep them around if you switch libraries) and with what arguments.